r0binnilss0n/Life101/Linux101.md

 -----------------
-	Here i will store all commands that i have knowleadge about & will be update as time goes on. cd = change directory
+	Here i will store all commands that i have knowleadge about & will be update as time goes on.

+	cd  -> change directory
-	ls = list directories (also shows file) to show more info add -a pwd = present woring directory
-	cp <filePathOne> <filePathTwo> = copies a file, remember they dont need to have the same name, Ex cp fileOne fileTwo will create a file named fileTwo with the content of fileOne (fileOne will still excists) sudo = this is something you adds to a command if you get error "premission denied" tree = this command will give a overview of all files and directories structure du -sh * This will show how much space a file/directory takes on the disk du -h = This command adds all the file/directorys size ls | wc -l = ls you already know, but by adding | wc -l it will now give you a number on how many files there are.
+	ls  -> list directories (also shows file) to show more info add -a pwd -> Print name of current working directory cp <filePathOne> <filePathTwo> -> copies a file, remember they dont need to have the same name, Ex cp fileOne fileTwo will create a file named fileTwo with the content of fileOne (fileOne will still excists) sudo -> this is something you adds to a command if you get error "premission denied" tree -> this command will give a overview of all files and directories structure du -sh * -> This will show how much space a file/directory takes on the disk du -h 	 -> This command adds all the file/directorys size ls | wc -l -> ls you already know, but by adding | wc -l it will now give you a number on how many 	 files there are. date -> shows date
+        cal  -> shows calendar of current month df   -> shows current amount of free space on disk drives free -> shows free memory
+        file -> Determine file type
+        less -> View  file contents
+                ¤ Page Up or b - scroll back one page ¤ Page Down or space - scroll forward one page ¤ Upp Arrow - scroll down one line
+                ¤ G - Move to the end of the text file ¤ 1G or g - Moves to the beginning of the text file ¤ /charachters - search forward to next occurrence of characters ¤ n - Search for the next occurrence for the previous search ¤ h - Display help screen
+                ¤ q - Quit less)

+        mv   -> Move/rename files and directories
+        mkdir-> Create a new directory
+        rm   -> remove files and directories (sometimes -d (option) is needed to remove dir) ln   -> Create Hard and symbolic links type -> Indicates how a command name is interpreted which-> Displays which executable program will be executed help -> Get help from shell builtins man  -> Display a commands manual Page sections is shown below ¤ 1 = User commands
+                ¤ 2 = Programming interfaces for kerlen system calls
+                ¤ 3 = Programming interfaces for the C library
+                ¤ 4 = Special files such as device nodes and drivers ¤ 5 = File formats
+                ¤ 6 = Games and amusements such as screen savers ¤ 7 = Miscellabeous
+                ¤ 8 = System adminstration commands
+        apropos -> Display a list of approproate commands info -> Display a commands info entry
+                ¤ ? = Display command help
+                ¤ PgUp Or Backspace = display previous page ¤ PgDn Or space = Display next page
+                ¤ n = Next-Display next node
+                ¤ p = Previous-Display previous node
+                ¤ u = Up-Display the parent node of the currently displayed node, usally a menu
+                ¤ Enter = Follow the hyperlink at the cursor location ¤ q = Quit
+        whatis  -> Display a very brief description of a command alias-> Create an alias for a command (not permanent) cat  -> Concatenate file
+        sort -> Sort lines of text
+        uniq -> Report or omit repeated lines grep -> Print lines matching a pattern wc   -> Print newline, word and byte counts for each file head -> Outputs the first part of a file tail -> Outputs the last part of a file tee  -> Read from standard input and write to standard output and files